 With the cost of health care at the heart of the current discussion, the pharmaceutical industry has been wise to secure a proactive role in attempting to propose regulations.
+As the reader should note, it secured the twelve years of exclusivity it desired.

 This issue is too complicated to address fully within the sound bites of modern persuasion.
-We must hope that consumer advocates and elected officials stand up for the citizens and create a balance that will encourage continued investment into pharmaceutical research and development, while allowing the sale of cost-saving biosimilars.
+We must hope that consumer advocates and elected officials stand up for the citizens and continue to create a balance that will encourage continued investment into pharmaceutical research and development, while allowing the sale of cost-saving biosimilars.